PixelPinPlugins/Magento-2-PixelPin-Connect/README.md

 * Login using passwordless authentication using pictures.
 * Built in optional two factor.
 * Users can sign in and register using PixelPin.
-* PixelPin Auth is avaliable for free!
+* PixelPin Connect is avaliable for free!
 * Open Source.

 Installation Instructions